Doctelligence/din.github.io/about.md

 ## Our Mission

-DIN's mission is to create a decentralized ecosystem that transforms how AI is trained and developed.
+Doctelligence's mission is to create a decentralized ecosystem that transforms how AI is trained and developed.
 We're building a network that enables:

 - **Effective AI training on individual devices within sovereign data networks**
 - **Fair, trustless, and transparent rewards for data contributors**